Case FilesCase 03 / 10 min read

 Synchronous I/O on HTTP dispatch threads is a latency multiplier

-A Tomcat NIO thread that makes a synchronous Kafka publish before an outbound HTTP call will block for as long as the broker takes - and that latency adds directly to the HTTP call's total duration from the client's perspective.
-Any I/O that does not need to complete before the HTTP response should be made asynchronous.
+A Tomcat NIO thread that makes a synchronous Kafka publish before an outbound HTTP call will block for as long as the broker takes.

 An HTTP client with 0ms connection wait is not the problem

-When HC5 logs show "connection leased, 0ms wait" and the upstream responds in 179ms, the HTTP client is doing its job perfectly.
-Total transaction time of 21 seconds means the other 20 seconds happened before or after the HTTP layer.
-Stop tuning the client and find the thread.
+When HC5 logs show "connection leased, 0ms wait" and the upstream responds in 179ms, the HTTP client is doing its job.

 The latency investigation checklisttext